Kurizcan/experiment/README.md

 a grading system for database lab assignments for graduation

-the system server contains two part：api server &  [judge server](https://github.com/Kurizcan/experiment-judge-server)
+the system server contains two parts：api server &  [judge server](https://github.com/Kurizcan/experiment-judge-server)

 the part of front end is under development